grantsrb/blotching/readme.md

         loops to perform after each epoch.
 Each loop attempts to augment `val_batch_size` uniformly sampled data points from the existing data.
-    "in_place": bool
-        if true, the augmentations will replace the existing examples. if false, the augmentations will be added to the existing dataset.

     "star_loops": int
         if greater than 0, will use the model to collect new samples for